 Information for Travelers

-U.S. citizens traveling and residing abroad should enroll in the Smart Travelers Enrollment Program (STEP).
+The US.
+Embassy encourages U.S. citizens traveling in and around India to exercise caution and monitor local media for security updates.
+U.S. citizens traveling and residing abroad should enroll in the Smart Traveler Enrollment Program (STEP).
 U.S. citizens without internet access may enroll directly at the U.S. Embassy or Consulate at their destination.
-By enrolling, U.S. citizens make it easier for the Embassy or Consulate to contact them in case of emergency.
+By enrolling, U.S. citizens make it easier for the Embassy to contact them in case of emergency.

 American Citizen Services is open Monday through Friday between the hours of 9:00 a.m. to 12:30 p.m. except for Indian and American holidays, to provide emergency and non-emergency assistance to U.S. citizens.
 Appointments should be made for all non-emergency services. https://evisaforms.state.gov/acs/default.asp?postcode=MDR&appcode=1 < class="paragraph">Our busiest days are Mondays, and the day following a holiday.
 To receive the fastest service, we recommend that you avoid these peak periods.